Careers and Employability Service

 How do I find out about visas and other requirements?

 Familiarise yourself early with visa conditions and application procedures in your target country.
-Being eligible will depend on a range of factors such as shortage occupations, qualifications, age, etc.
+Use GoinGlobal if the country is listed.
+Being eligible will depend on a range of factors such as shortage occupations, qualifications, age and so on.

 The Foreign and Commonwealth Office (FCO) website provides an up-to-date listing of foreign embassies in the UK which can be a useful source of information on these matters.
 You should also research other factors that will shape your experience of the country such as living standards or healthcare provision.